 In Iowa, the funeral home arranging for the final disposition of the decedent is responsible for initiating the death certificate using the Electronic Death Registration System (EDRS).
 Licensed Independent Practitioners (LIPs) are required to sign and enter pertinent information in the EDRS via the Iowa Vital Events System (IVES).
-Families need the death certificate signed in as timely a manner as possible to proceed with financial and legal issues.
-Following a death, the LIP who pronounced death of the patient will receive emails through the IVES system and from the Decedent Care Center instead of to physicians directly so that our Decedent Care Center staff can then contact you to arrange for you to meet with our staff to complete and sign the death certificate.
-If for some reason a funeral home sends a death certificate directly to you, feel free to contact the Decedent Care Center at 467-7000 to request that one of our Decedent Care Specialists assist you in completing the required information in the EDRS, if needed.
+Families need the death certificate completed in as timely a manner as possible to proceed with financial and legal issues.
+Following a death, the LIP who pronounced death of the patient will receive emails through the IVES system and from the Decedent Care Center staff with further instructions/information regarding the requirements to certify the death using EDRS/IVES.
+LIPs are encouraged to contact the Decedent Care Center at 467-7000 to request that one of our Decedent Care staff members assist you in completing the required information in the EDRS, if needed.

 Cause of death